 The quality of life depends on the power of love and quality and quantity of happiness.” –Debasish Mridha, M.D.

 Animals and Quality of Life

 Tim suffered a broken back when only two weeks old.
 He lived his life to the very fullest, enjoying each and every day.
 He scooted as fast as most could walk or even run.
 There were times when bladder infections came and challenged his life, but he never gave up his will for survival and his capacity for love and joy.
-Tim died at the age of six years after a short but absolutely full and happy life.
+Tim died at the age of six years after a short but absolutely complete and happy life…Read Tim’s Story

-At the age of sixteen, she became bedridden for almost six years after a flea treatment caused neurological damage.
+At the age of sixteen, Jackie became bedridden for almost six years after a flea treatment caused neurological damage.
 Jackie could neither sit up nor walk.
 She suffered severe tremors throughout her whole body and had to be supported to eat her food – which she adored!
-She suffered the indignity of not being able to go to the litter box when she desired and endured the bed changing as she soiled her sheets…BUT her bed was always surrounded by other cats, dogs and people who came daily to sit with her and to absorb the pure joy of life and peace that she exuded.
-Called a guru by man, Jackie embodied poor quality of life but amazing joy and will to live.
+Called a guru by many, Jackie embodied poor quality of life but amazing joy and will to live…Read Jackie’s Story